Gigabit Ethernet 101: Basics to Implementation

 The LAN7431 and LAN7801 (Microchip), BCM5727, and BCM5720 (Broadcom) are all Gigabit MAC controller ICs that can be found available in the market.

 Tip: Pay attention to the environmental requirements of the integrated circuits when you make your selection.
-Double-check your needs in terms of operating temperature, ROHS compliance, and moisture sensitivity in addition to the electrical requirements such as voltage level, device footprint, etc.
+Double-check your needs in terms of operating temperature, ROHS compliance, and moisture sensitivity in addition to the electrical requirements such as Ethernet voltage level, device footprint, etc.

-Up to this point, we have said that Ethernet data travels via the UTP cable, through the RJ-45 connector, and is then transferred via MDI to PHY.
+Up to this point, we have said that Ethernet data travels via the UTP circuit cable, through the RJ-45 connector, and is then transferred via MDI to PHY.
 However, the IEEE 802.3 Ethernet standard states that the PHY must be galvanically isolated from the transmission medium.
 There are two fundamental reasons for this isolation requirement.
 The first is due to the possible ground offset between devices that are located far away from each other.
 The second is to protect all devices from line failures such as a short to a high-voltage rail, a surge-spike, or an ESD strike.
 Although the Ethernet standard does not strictly define the isolation method, using either a transformer or an optoisolator is usually the preferred option in the first instance.
-However, transformer isolation has some great advantages when used in Ethernet applications, and it is widely used in designs.
+However, transformer isolation has some great advantages when used in Ethernet applications, and it is widely used in circuit designs.
 The benefits of using a 1:1 isolation transformer are: